connorkauf/simulicore/cla3p.mod/README.md

 cla3p::ops::mult(1., cla3p::op_t::T, A, tmp, 1., Y); // Y += A' * tmp
 ```

-**CLA3P Virtuals** are currently available for all objects.
+**CLA3P Virtuals** are currently available for all vector and matrix objects.

 > <b><i>NOTE:</i></b>
-> The outer vector product operation is not currently virtually supported.
+> The outer vector product operation is not currently virtually supported.<br>
-> The matrix resulting from an outer vector product is calculated explicitly.
+> The matrix resulting from an outer vector product is calculated explicitly.<br>
 > You can use the function `cla3p::ops::outer()` to update a matrix with an outer vector product.

 > <b><i>NOTE:</i></b>
-> The virtual matrix product `A * B.transpose()` where A is sparse and B is dense calculates
+> The virtual matrix product `A * B.transpose()` where A is sparse and B is dense calculates the transpose of B explicitly.<br>
-> the transpose of B explicitly.
-If you plan to use the specific product in a loop,
-> it is recommended to pre-calculate the transpose of B.
+> If you plan to use the specific product in a loop, it is recommended to pre-calculate the transpose of B.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>